kangwei01/dsa-mod-planning-chatbot/pipeline_overview.md

 An Ollama-hosted Llama 3.1 model is instantiated via `ChatOllama`.
 The LangChain `bind_tools` method associates the tools above with the model, generating the function-call interface the agent uses.
-A tailored system prompt establishes the assistant's persona and directs it to rely exclusively on the tools for factual answers.
+A strengthened system prompt now reminds the assistant to review prior turns, plan multi-step queries by breaking them into sub-tasks, and justify when external tools are unnecessary.
+This helps the LLM tackle complex, follow-up heavy questions more reliably.

-## 5. LangGraph Conversation Loop
+## 5. LangGraph Conversation Loop and Memory

 A two-node LangGraph state machine orchestrates each turn: